-Our CCO and TriNet's audit committee will review such complaints.
+Our CLO and TriNet's finance and audit committee will review such complaints.
 Below is a non-exhaustive list of the types of financial, accounting, and disclosure matters that we encourage you to report:

-- fraud or deliberate error in the preparation, evaluation, review or audit of any TriNet financial statement; - fraud or deliberate error in the recording and maintaining of TriNet's financial books and/or records; - deficiencies in or noncompliance with TriNet's internal controls; - misrepresentation or false statement to or by a senior officer or accountant regarding a matter contained in TriNet's financial records, financial reports or audit reports; - any attempts to mislead or improperly influence TriNet's independent auditor in the course of the performance of their audit; - deviation from full and fair reporting of TriNet's financial condition, such as material misrepresentations or omissions with respect to business, financial condition, results of operations or cash flows, in public disclosures of TriNet's financial position and prospective reports;

-- improper use of TriNet funds or property; - improper disclosure of TriNet proprietary information; or - use of non-public TriNet or client information to trade in securities.
+- fraud or deliberate error in the preparation, evaluation, review or audit of any TriNet financial statement; - fraud or deliberate error in the recording and maintaining of TriNet's financial books and/or records; - deficiencies in or noncompliance with TriNet's internal controls; - misrepresentation or false statement to or by a senior officer or accountant regarding a matter contained in TriNet's financial records, financial reports or audit reports; - any attempts to mislead or improperly influence TriNet's independent auditor in the course of the performance of their audit; - deviation from full and fair reporting of TriNet's financial condition, such as material misrepresentations or omissions with respect to business, financial condition, results of operations or cash flows, in public disclosures of TriNet's financial position and prospective reports; - improper use of TriNet funds or property; - improper disclosure of TriNet proprietary information; or - use of non-public TriNet or client information to trade in securities.

-You can report any of these or any other complaints by emailing ethics@trinet.com or our CCO at chiefcomplianceofficer@trinet.com, or you can use our anonymous Ethics Helpline and Portal, as described above.
+You can report any of these or any other complaints by emailing ethics@trinet.com or our CCO at chiefcomplianceofficer@trinet.com, our CLO at chieflegalofficer@trinet.com, or you can use our anonymous Speak Up Hub, as described above.
 Please provide us with as much detail as you can to help us to conduct a thorough investigation should one be needed.

-Our CCO will track and raise all complaints regarding financial, accounting or disclosure matters to TriNet's audit committee or its chairperson.
-Our audit committee will determine whether the matter requires an investigation, will oversee any investigation and will determine who will conduct any investigation.
-Typically, our CCO, or their delegate, will conduct investigations and report results to our audit committee.
+Our CLO will track and raise all complaints regarding financial, accounting or disclosure matters to TriNet's finance and audit committee or its chairperson.
+If the complaint relates to the CLO, our CCO will track and raise such complaint.

+Our finance and audit committee will determine whether the matter requires an investigation, will oversee any investigation and will determine who will conduct any investigation.
+Typically, our CLO, or their delegate, will conduct investigations and report results to our finance and audit committee.
+Any matters relating to the CLO will be managed by the finance and audit committee.